 Ron Frisch is the owner, President and CEO of Kohl & Frisch Limited.
 He joined his family in the management of the company in 1980.
-Mr. Frisch has taken on several industry leadership roles including Chairman (four terms) of the Canadian Association of Pharmacy Distribution Management , Member of the CAPDM Board of Directors, Past Member of Canadian Association of Chain Drug Stores Advisory Board, Member of the World Presidents Organization and Chief Executive Organization.
+In addition to his active role at Kohl & Frisch, Ron has taken on leadership roles in the industry as Chairman (four terms) of the Canadian Association of Pharmacy Distribution Management (CAPDM), Member of the CAPDM Board of Directors, and as Past Member of Canadian Association of Chain Drug Stores (CACDS) Advisory Board.
+Ron is also a Member of the World Presidents Organization (WPO) and Chief Executive Organization (CEO), and serves on the Merril Client Advisory Board.
+Ron is also very active in the community.
 He has served on the Board of Directors for several charitable organizations and has chaired numerous charitable fundraising campaigns and events.
+Ron has a Bachelor of Commerce degree from the University of Toronto and his Chartered Accountant designation.
 In 2011, he was elected as a Fellow of the Institute of Chartered Accountants of Ontario (FCA), and in 2012 was awarded the Queen Elizabeth II Diamond Jubilee Medal.

 Rabbi Meyer H. May is the Executive Director of the Simon Wiesenthal Center and Museums of Tolerance.
 He has traveled throughout the world meeting with heads of state and leading government officials, as well as some of the most prominent corporate leaders and philanthropists of our time.
-As the chief development officer of the Simon Wiesenthal Center, Rabbi May and his team have raised well over $800 million in support of the Simon Wiesenthal Center and its multi-faceted divisions.
-Specifically, Rabbi May directs the Center’s capital expansion campaigns and its annual $28 million international fund-raising operations campaigns.
-He is currently guiding the $250 million capital campaign to build the Museum of Tolerance Jerusalem.
+As the chief development officer of the Simon Wiesenthal Center, Rabbi May and his team have raised well over $1 billion in support of the Simon Wiesenthal Center and its multi-faceted divisions, including more than $140 million from the US government, the State of California and the State and City of New York.
+Specifically, Rabbi May directs the Center’s capital expansion campaigns and its annual $28 million international fund-raising operations campaigns for the Simon Wiesenthal Center, Museum of Tolerance and Moriah Films.
+He is currently guiding the $350 million capital and endowment campaigns for the Museum of Tolerance Jerusalem projects scheduled to open in May 2021.
+Rabbi May and his wife, Shulamith, have 37 grandchildren and 2 great grandchildren.